Kr1uS/GSM-simulation-Java/README.md

 • the messages are transmitted in the form of PDU including encoded sender, recipient and the message itself. <br />
 • when the application is closed, a binary file is created representing information about each VBD and the message that was sent. <br />
 #

+#Wanring!
+The interface layout is not fully implemented yet.